samsquire/additive-guis/SORTING-PROBLEM.md

 widgetA.x < widgetB.x < widgetC.x

 I've got a list of items that I want to keep sorted according to a few rules.

+addRule arguments are in order so that

+A < B

+is addRule(A, B)

 addRule(itemA, itemB)